IBM/dbb/Templates/AzureDevOpsPipeline/README.md

 Depending on your selected deployment technology, review the definitions and (de-)/activate the appropriate steps.

-The pipeline uses the Azure concepts `Stage`, `Jobs` and `Tasks`, as well leverages Gitlab templates.
+The pipeline uses the Azure concepts `Stage`, `Jobs` and `Tasks`, as well as [Azure DevOps templates](#supplied-azure-pipeline-templates).

 ![Azure Release pipeline](images/ado_releasePipeline.png)

 ## Prerequisites

-To leverages this template, access to an Azure DevOps environment and an Azure Pipeline agent that can connect to your mainframe environment is required.
+To leverages this template, access to an Azure DevOps environment is required, and an Azure DevOps Pipeline agent must be configured to connect to your mainframe environment.
 Please review the setup instructions of this [techdoc](https://www.ibm.com/support/pages/node/6422813).

-The template leverages the [SSH Task](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/ssh-v0?view=azure-pipelines) to invoke the [Common Backend scripts](../Common-Backend-Scripts/) via the configured ssh endpoint.
+The template leverages the [SSH Task](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/ssh-v0?view=azure-pipelines) to invoke the [Common Backend scripts](../Common-Backend-Scripts/) via the configured SSH endpoint.
 Alternatively, the template can be modified to use the [CmdLine task](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/cmd-line-v2?view=azure-pipelines) to leverage an alternative communication technology such as Zowe CLI.

-The backend scripts need to be configured for the selected technologies to operate correctly.
+The Common Backend Scripts need to be configured for the selected deployment technologies to operate correctly.

-The implemented tagging of important commits in the git history, leverages the Azure CLI, that needs to be available on the Azure runner.
-Please follow the [documentation](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) to make the Azure CLI available to all agents within the agent pool that the pipelines will use.
+To tag important commits in the history of the application's Git repository, the Azure CLI is used and must be available on the Azure runner.
+Please follow the [documentation](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) to install the Azure CLI on all the agents within the agent pool that the pipelines will use.

 ## Installation and setup of template